Implications of NICER for neutron star matter: the QHC21 equation of state: Neutron Star Structure

 The range of radii of $1.4 M_\odot$ neutron stars, $\simeq 11.8$-$12.7$ km, is consistent with the NICER result $R_{1.4} = 12.4 \pm 0.6$ km.
 The corresponding central density is 2.1-3.2$n_0$.
 These radii are $\sim 0.3$-$1.2$ km larger than in QHC19 ($R_{1.4} \simeq 11.5$ km, with $(n^L, n^U)/n_0 = (2.0, 5.0)$), a consequence primarily of using the stiffer $\chi$EFT nuclear equation of state.
 The Togashi equation of state, even if one allows more freedom for the interpolated pressure in the density range 1.5-2.0 $n_0$, leads to radii $\simeq$ 11.6-12.2 km, on the smaller side of the NICER band.
+Subsequent NICER determinations of the radii of neutron stars with intermediate masses would provide a further observational test of the inferred rapid pressure rise in the equation of state.
+The estimate of $R_{1.4}$ can be further improved by additional gravitational wave data from neutron star mergers.
+The tidal deformability extracted from the GW170817 event tends to favor a smaller $R_{1.4}$ than extracted from the NICER data alone, and this trend affects the NICER inference of $R_{1.4} = 12.4 \pm 0.6$ km used in the present paper.
+Provided the $\chi$EFT results stay largely unchanged in the future, a larger $R_{1.4} \,(\gtrsim 12.4\,{\rm km})$ would require even more rapid stiffening than in QHC21, while a smaller one would shift the onset of rapid stiffening to higher densities.

 Having described the overall trend of the masses, radii, and central densities in the parameter space, we look more closely at results for the parameter sets A$_\chi$-D$_\chi$ for QHC21.
 The $M$-$R$ relation for these parameters is shown in the upper panel of Fig.~\ref{fig:M-R_A-D}; the lower panel shows the corresponding results for QHC21T for the parameter sets A$_T$-D$_T$.
 The numbers next to the heavy dots indicate the central density of the star, in units of $n_0$, for the given mass.
 As we have matched interpolating functions with nuclear equations of state up to second derivatives at $n=1.5n_0$, the deviation of the $M$-$R$ curves from what the pure, i.e., without quark matter, $\chi$EFT or Togashi equations of state would give appears only after $n$ increases considerably beyond the matching point $n=1.5n_0$.
 (This trend can also be seen in the speed of sound in Fig.~\ref{fig:cs2-nb_A-D}.)
 The central $\chi$EFT equation of state in Fig.~\ref{fig:ChEFT_vs_Togashi}, which is available only for $n \lesssim 2.2n_0$, predicts overall larger radii for low core densities, leading to better agreement of QHC21 with the NICER data.
 As we see in Fig.~\ref{fig:M-nb_A-D}, in QHC21 the equations of state become stiffer than QHC21T and pure Togashi at $\sim 2n_0$, producing $1.4M_\odot$ neutron stars at a lower central density than with Togashi alone.